ethanzhrepo/eth-cli-vault/README.md

 # Will save to cloud storage and specified local path

 # Save only to local file (if you don't want to use cloud storage)
+./eth-cli create --output fs --path /path/to/save/myWallet.json [--force]
+# You can manually upload this encrypted file to any cloud storage

+# Old method for local file (still supported)
 ./eth-cli create --output /path/to/save/myWallet.json --name myWallet
 # You can manually upload this encrypted file to any cloud storage
 ```